 Information submitted under this policy will be used for defensive purposes only – to mitigate or remediate vulnerabilities.
 If your findings include newly discovered vulnerabilities that affect all users of a product or service and not solely the USPS OIG, we may share your report with the Cybersecurity and Infrastructure Security Agency, where it will be handled under their coordinated vulnerability disclosure process.
 We will not share your name or contact information without express permission.

 We accept vulnerability reports sent to IncidentReport@uspsoig.gov.
 Reports may be submitted anonymously.
 If you share your contact information, we will acknowledge receipt of your report within 3 business days.
 We do not support PGP-encrypted emails.
-For particularly sensitive information, please submit your report through our HTTPS web form.

 In order to help the USPS OIG triage and prioritize submissions, we recommend that your reports: